 - Learn about this tradition as a family.
 Talk about how it is important to share the light and love of Jesus with others.
 This activity is one way to do that. - As a family, prepare the gift bags for your neighbors with the card (signed by everybody in the family - maybe you even include your house number), materials, and treat - perhaps while sipping cocoa? - Say a simple prayer together before going out on your adventure. . . and smile!
 Carry the figures of Mary and Joseph and candles.
-Maybe you even want to sing a carol as you walk.

-Loving God, you sent Jesus, the Light of the World, to be close to us and to show us how to live with love and joy.
+Maybe you even want to sing a carol as you walk. - When you knock at neighbors' doors, be friendly and natural.
+Consider the following talking points: - Introduce yourselves you're out wanting to get to know your neighbors and share one of your family's Christmas celebrations with them. - Loving God, you sent Jesus, the Light of the World, to be close to us and to show us how to live with love and joy.
 Be with us now as we seek to bring that love and joy to our neighbors.
 May they open their homes and hearts to you.
 Jesus, please use our hearts, hands, and voices to bring your light into the world.
-Amen.

-- When you knock at neighbors' doors, be friendly and natural.
-Keep a respectful distance and wear masks when close to the door.
-Consider the following: - Introduce yourselves you're out light into the world.
-Amen. wanting to get to know your neighbors and share one of your family's Christmas celebrations with them - Covid style.

-- You have something for them, and want to invite them to participate in a simple tradition- the explanation and all the needed materials are in the gift bag. - Ask them if there is something they'd like you to pray for in your family night prayers and let them know you're there if there's any-thing they need.
+Amen. - You have something for them, and want to invite them to participate in a simple tradition- the explanation and all the needed materials are in the gift bag. - Ask them if there is something they'd like you to pray for in your family night prayers and let them know you're there if there's anything they need.
 (Remember their requests in your Advent prayers.) - Have your own family Posada party.
 Piñata anyone? - On Christmas Eve, light your own luminaries and take a look at your street.
 Salvation is dawning.
 You have shared Jesus, the Light, being born into our dark world whether your neighbors light their luminaries or not! - Discuss as a family what this experience was like.
 How did you feel?
 What were people's reactions?
 How might you build these new relationships with your neighbors in the new year?
 How can you share Jesus' love with them by acts of kindness and service?